What are Dental Implants?

 We treat patients from the whole of the UK – and internationally – but most of our patients come from Bath and the surrounding towns of Bristol, Trowbridge, Chippenham, Frome, Wells, Warminster, Shepton Mallet and Westbury.
-Ian’s reputation also draws many clients from London seeking his specialist advice and knowledge.
+Ian’s reputation also draws many clients from London seeking his advice and knowledge.

 A dental implant begins with either a referral from another dentist or a self-referral by someone who has suffered one or more lost teeth.
 The process then follows the 5 stages of treatment over 3 to 9 months: